Written: 9.20.07 Acquired: 2.26.06 Status: Cart only Price: $2.25

 His air combat buddies relax from recent missions and cheer him on to victory.
 During heated contests, boxes of supplies can be broken by flying bodies

 "SONIC BOOM!"
-One of my favorite moves of all time, and good for 17% damage
+One of my favorite moves of all time

 Another fan favorite, who doesn't love the Flash Kick?
 Well, I guess Ryu here, for one!
 Never before has a move been more aptly named